Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The 9th Circuit plaintiffs are seeking rehearing en banc.
+Status: The 2nd and 9th Circuit plaintiffs are likely to seek Supreme Court review.

 Can the federal government ban people convicted of felonies from possessing guns?